comicrelief/engineering-handbook/service-delivery/authorization-policy.md

 activities must be logged and the logs protected and regularly reviewed.

 ## Service Authorization Controls
+***

+When considering the implementation of any service and it's communication with other resources and services within our domain, blast radius reduction should be of primary concern.

-The following authorization controls should be maintained for all service level communication.
+The following authorization controls should be maintained and implemented for all service implementations & communication.

 - All applications should have their own deployment keys and these should be cycled on a 3 month basis.